 Provide ample props and dress-ups to create a variety of real-world situations: mechanic’s garage, restaurant, grocery store, campsite, or shoe store, for example.
 Introduce props that go along with a project, a field trip, a visitor, or a special event.
-Offer props that appeal to boys and girls and ones that reflect diverse cultures.
+Offer props that appeal to children with various interests.

 Combine small toys with building blocks to encourage dramatic play.
 Farm animals, small cars and trucks, miniature people, and furniture are examples of small toys that can be used with blocks of all kinds—wooden unit blocks, cardboard blocks, small cubical counting blocks, and plastic interlocking blocks.